It is incredible how rapidly technology has evolved, and Microsoft’s server technology is no exception.

 We entered the 2008 release cycle with a shift from 32-bit to 64-bit computing; the early days of server virtualization and advanced analytics.

-The end of support is quickly approaching for these two popular 2008 releases:
+The end of support is quickly approaching for the popular 2008 release.

 Now is the ideal time for you to upgrade, modernize and transform to current versions of SQL Server, Windows Server and Azure services for more security, performance and innovation for the future.

-Although the deadlines may seem like far into the future, plan your migration and upgrade your strategy today.
+The deadline may have seemed far into the future, but with less than 1 month to go, plan your migration and upgrade your strategy today.

 3 reasons to upgrade your business strategy